apache/drill/_docs/develop-custom-functions/025-tutorial-develop-a-simple-function.md

 * Generates a new string with masked values
 * Creates and populates the output buffer

-Even to a seasoned Java developer, the eval() method might look a bit mysterious because Drill generates the final code on the fly to fulfill a query request.
+Even to a seasoned Java developer, the eval() method might look a bit strange because Drill generates the final code on the fly to fulfill a query request.
 This technique leverages Java’s just-in-time (JIT) compiler for maximum speed.

 ## Basic Coding Rules
 To leverage Java’s just-in-time (JIT) compiler for maximum speed, you need to adhere to some basic rules.